ByMyBootstraps/activation-steering/README.md

 (except (1) is largely a work in progress).

-This project is very unfinished as of 11/17/23 because I wanted to publish this codebase so I could link in on my MATS application.
+This project is very unfinished as of 11/17/23 because I wanted to publish this codebase so I could link to it on my MATS application.

-In particular, all experiments are performed on LLaMa or Zephyr-7B beta at very small scale and I really want to acquire more diverse datasets and reproduce some of the original author's later experiments.
+In particular, all experiments are performed on LLaMa or Zephyr-7B-beta at very small scale and I really want to acquire more diverse datasets and reproduce some of the original author's later experiments.
 Additionally, I don't yet answer the questions which originally drove this project: how much do extracted steering vectors vary depending on the set of prompts they were extracted from?
 And what features of the extraction process influence the predictivity of the resulting vectors?

-Note that, unlike, the original paper, I do my experiments on Zephyr-7b-beta, which is heavily fine-tuned for chat and honesty.

 # Predictivity of steering vectors
 Premise: if we have successfully identified a vector that encodes something like "respond sycophantically", we might expect that, in situations were the model is spontaneously behaving sycophantically, its activations would have high cosine similarity with that vector.
 Whereas if it encodes some other target which leads to sycophancy there is less reason to expect unrelated sycophancy to have the same cause.

-I extract steering vectors for sycophancy from activations on Anthropic's [sycophancy dataset](https://huggingface.co/datasets/Anthropic/model-written-evals/tree/main/sycophancy) in the same fashion as the original paper.
+To investigate predictivity, I start by extracting steering vectors for sycophancy from activations on Anthropic's [sycophancy dataset](https://huggingface.co/datasets/Anthropic/model-written-evals/tree/main/sycophancy) in the same fashion as the original paper.

 Then, for each prompt in a different subset, I generate model continuations and record whether the continuation was sycophantic, the model's intermediate activations after being given the prompt, and the model's intermediate activations after generating its continuation.

-Then I test whether the cosine similarity between either of those activations and my steering vectors is predictive of sycophancy on other examples.
+Finally, I test whether the cosine similarity between either of those activations and my steering vectors is predictive of sycophancy on other examples.

-I also tried this with a subset of TruthfulQA with answers which I graded by hand.
+I also tried repeated the experiment predicting accuracy on a subset of TruthfulQA whose answers which I graded by hand.

-For both post-prompt and post-continuation activations: the steering vector was highly predictive of sycophancy in distribution (the examples are also from the sycophancy dataset) and not at all predictive out of distribution (on TruthfulQA).
+For both post-prompt and post-continuation activations: the steering vector was highly predictive of sycophancy in distribution (when the examples are also from the sycophancy dataset) and not at all predictive out of distribution (on TruthfulQA).
 However, this comes with the important caveat that my out of distribution test was pretty bad.

 Confusingly, sycophancy correlates positively with cosine similarity at layer 13 and then smoothly decreases up to layer 30 where it is significantly negative.

+The graphs below plot whether the model generated a sycophantic response against the cosine similarity between my steering vector and the model's intermediate activations in several contexts.

 ## TruthfulQA Cosine Similarity
 ![truthful qa with continuation 13](./images/Zephyr_TruthfulQA_continuation_13.png)